Help & Support

 11. Contact and Support

-If you have a question, found a bug, or need help:
+If you have a question, found a bug, or need help — Cloud or self-hosted — email us:

 When emailing about a technical issue, please include: